 Efforts of the Public Works Engineering Stormwater Division have secured additional grant funding to expand the program, and continue retrofitting gravel alleys in Puyallup's Clarks Creek and Puyallup River basins - supporting both stormwater management and water quality improvements.

-This project will support implementation activities identified in the fecal coliform and draft dissolved oxygen total maximum daily load (TMDL) documents for which the City is obligated by Ecology to implement projects to meet requirements.
+This project supported implementation activities identified in the fecal coliform and sediment-dissolved oxygen total maximum daily load (TMDL) documents for which the City is obligated by Ecology to implement projects to meet requirements.
 In addition, when replaced with porous asphalt, the alleys will no longer require annual maintenance by City crews to re-grade and re-gravel.
 Instead, they will be maintained as part of the existing street sweeping schedules in the project area.

 This project identified eight (8) alley and street locations for replacement based on need as well as other factors impacting placement of permeable pavements.
 The project sites anticipated for construction include: